juliavasta/Rickandmorty-api/README.md

 * Responsive design

 # Some improvements to implement:
-* Axios or useQuery, useSWR, Apollo Client.
+* Axios or useQuery, Apollo Client.
 * TypeScript

 # Demo